jatkin-wasti/epic_and_user_stories/README.md

 ## What is an Epic Story?
 - An Epic story is a large body of work that is much larger in scope, usually large enough to not be completed in a single sprint.
-- High level functional and non-functional requirements from a business user's perspective.
+- High level functional and non-functional (technical) requirements from a business user's perspective.
 - These are useful to cover the functionality of a product and estimating the time and budget required for these large scale features.
 - Can be used when discussing with stakeholders as it is more of an overview which will be easier to understand without a technical background.
 - Multiple teams may work on an Epic story at the same team, with each team focusing on a different set of user stories within that Epic.